Will more funding help California's foster kids?

 The Associated Press contributed to this report.

-Emily is a World Journalism Institute intern.
+Emily is a World Journalism Institute graduate and a former WORLD intern.